Salesforce VS Zoho CRM

 Salesforce is unquestionably one of the largest CRM suites out there.
 It’s also an award-winning company, founded in 1999.
-One of Salesforce’s goals is to eliminate the need for software entirely, offering a complete cloud-based solution.
-We’ve previously reviewed Salesforce’s CRM (also known as Sales Cloud) and given it a 4.5 star rating out of 5.
+One of Salesforce’s goals is to eliminate the need for software entirely, offering a completely cloud-based solution.
+We’ve previously reviewed Salesforce’s CRM (also known as Sales Cloud) and given it a 4.5-star rating out of 5.

 We like both of these solutions, though for different reasons, as you’ll see.
 But which one is the better choice for you?
 Let’s dig a bit deeper and find out.

 Table of Contents

 Web-Based Or Locally-Installed

 Here, you’ll find both CRM suites are cloud-based with mobile apps available on both iPhone and Android.
 No surprises there, for sure.

 While both CRM systems have mobile apps for Android and iOS, neither is a full substitute for a laptop with a real web browser.
 Thankfully, both of these systems are readily compatible with the latest versions of Internet Explorer, Safari, Firefox, and Chrome.

 Also worth mentioning is that Salesforce has actually created several mobile apps over the years.
 Salesforce Classic is no longer supported, and neither is SF Dashboards.
 The most recent app is Salesforce1.